New Energy Investors and Innovators

 Due Diligence – EV Charging Platform Provider

 The client, an investor, is considering investing in a leading EV Charging Platform provider in Europe.
-Delta-EE was commissioned to provide commercial due diligence support – including validation of the total addressable market growth potential, positioning of the target company against key competitor platform providers, reviewing the target company’s client portfolio and discussing the risks and opportunities associated with key business plan assumptions.
+LCP Delta was commissioned to provide commercial due diligence support – including validation of the total addressable market growth potential, positioning of the target company against key competitor platform providers, reviewing the target company’s client portfolio and discussing the risks and opportunities associated with key business plan assumptions.

 Heat infrastructure acquisition target

 The client wanted to understand the investment opportunity in Europe’s heat infrastructure, particularly in district heating and CHP (Combined Heat & Power) assets.
-Specifically, the client wished to have a framework for screening and prioritising viable investment opportunities from a universe of prospects; as well as Delta-EE’s recommendations on how to strategically approach these prioritised prospects.
+Specifically, the client wished to have a framework for screening and prioritising viable investment opportunities from a universe of prospects; as well as LCP Delta’s recommendations on how to strategically approach these prioritised prospects.

 We: Developed a comprehensive framework, built up from an extensive series of investment criteria, for screening and prioritising viable opportunities; Created a long list of potential district heating and large CHP investment opportunities (e.g. ~50) across Europe; Using the framework, prioritised 10 investment opportunities; Developed bespoke strategy on how to approach these investment opportunities; Introduced the client to the relevant people within said companies, as well as supported engagement with companies.

 Due Diligence support – Smart Grid Solutions Provider